 Biodiesel is an alternative to petroleum diesel fuel that can be used in many light, medium, and heavy-duty standard diesel vehicles and as a heating fuel in some domestic and commercial boilers.
 Biodiesel is made through a chemical process called transesterification whereby sodium hydroxide and methanol are used to separate glycerin out of waste vegetable oil or animal fat.
-The process leaves behind two products - a fatty acid, methyl ester (the chemical name for biodiesel), and glycerin (a valuable byproduct usually sold to produce soaps and other products).
+The process leaves behind two products - methyl esters (the chemical name for biodiesel) and glycerin (a valuable byproduct usually sold to produce soaps and other products).

 Biodiesel can be used pure, or unblended (known as B100), or blended with petroleum-based diesel fuel, the most common blend being B20 (20 percent biodiesel).
 Both can be used in diesel vehicles, although the use of B100 can have some limitations.
-In addition, it can be blended into petroleum diesel fuel at gas stations and businesses across Illinois because of a fuel tax rule that makes blends of biodiesel at or above 11% (B11) exempt from state sales tax.
 Biodiesel is better for the environment than petroleum because it is made from renewable resources and has lower emissions compared to petroleum diesel.
 It is available nationwide and can be purchased directly from biodiesel producers and marketers, petroleum distributors, or at a small number of commercial public retailers throughout the nation.

-In the Chicago area, Chicago Biofuels was started as a nonprofit organization in 2006 by diesel car owners who were concerned about the lack of biodiesel availability in the area.
+In the Chicago area, Chicago Biofuels was started as a non-profit organization in 2006 by diesel car owners who were concerned about the lack of biodiesel availability in the area.
 The non-profit dissolved and was transitioned into Chicago Biofuels, LLC.
-Chicago Biofuels works closely with cafeterias and restaurants to collect their used vegetable oil and supply the Searle Biodiesel Program in Loyola University Chicago's Institute of Environmental Sustainability (Searle Biodiesel Program).
-The Searle Biodiesel Program in turn provided guidance to a small neighborhood-based biodiesel operation run by the Loud Grade Produce Squad (LGPS), a 501 (c)(3) nonprofit.
-LGPS is a sustainable development partner supplying biodiesel when working in unison with others engaged in sustainable development.
-Its operation serves as a low-cost, viable model for neighborhoods and communities to develop their own biodiesel operations to produce and use biodiesel.
+Chicago Biofuels works closely with cafeterias and restaurants to collect their used vegetable oil and supply the Loyola Biodiesel Program out of Loyola University.
+The Loyola Biodiesel Program in turn provided guidance to a small neighborhood-based biodiesel operation run by the Loud Grade Produce Squad (LGPS).
+LGPS's operation serves as a low-cost, viable entrepreneurial business model for neighborhoods and communities to develop their own biodiesel operations to produce and use biodiesel.